Recording Studio Microphones: a Beginner’s Guide

 Which microphone accessories should you get?

 First, the obvious: mic stands are pretty straightforward.
-You can find them straight, with arms, and with telescoping arms (meaning they have a smaller internal arm that can slide out of the bigger one).
+You can find them straight, with arms, and with telescoping arms (meaning they have a smaller internal arm that can slide in and out of the bigger one).
 You might want to invest in one or more low-profile stands, too, which are useful for miking kick drums and guitar amps/ cabs, and anything else that sits low to the floor.

 Pop filters are used to prevent plosives from hitting the mic.
 A plosive is a burst of air generated by hard “P” and “T” sounds.
 That awful, almost spitty sound you make when you say those letters?
 They sound even worse on a microphone.
 Get your singer a pop filter for sure!

-Pop filters prevent plosives—hard "P" and "T" sounds—from ruining an otherwise great-sounding vocal take
+Pop filters prevent plosives—hard P and T sounds—from ruining an otherwise great-sounding vocal take

-A black pop filter over a Neumann TLM 103 condenser recording studio microphone.
+A pop filter over a Neumann TLM 103 condenser recording studio microphone.
 Image by alsterkoralle from Pixabay

 XLR cables, also known simply as “microphone cables,” connect the mic to a preamp, mixer, etc. Don’t worry about buying the most expensive mic cables around.
-Mogami Gold cables are fantastic when you’re running a $1000 microphone into a top flight preamp, but won’t offer any distinct value when your gear is low-range or mid-range.
+Mogami Gold cables are fantastic when you’re running a $1000+ microphone into a top flight preamp, but won’t offer any distinct value when your gear is low-range or mid-range.